-In a change of regulations in 2012, each driver has five sets of dry-weather tyres per weekend – three of “prime” specification and two of “option” specification.
+Each driver has five sets of dry-weather tyres per weekend – three of “prime” specification and two of “option” specification.
 Each driver will also be provided with three sets of wet-weather tyres.

 The compulsory pit-stop during Race One remains in which a minimum of two tyres must be changed.
 This pit stop may not be carried out until the driver has completed six laps.

 No individual developments or upgrades are permitted in the series, and all spare parts must be purchased directly from the GP2 Series.
 Repairs of structural components must be carried out by Dallara in order to ensure integrity.

 Weekend format and points allocation